gpsites/ecosmos.com/articles/copenhagen-interpretation.md

-is the source of what I suspect you are asking about: the widespread notion that quantum scientists have demonstrated that things in the world are somehow radically dependent upon consciousness for their identities and very existence (that an "observation" will "collapse the wave function" to use their lingo, transforming some patch of existence from an indeterminate statistical fog into something concrete and determinate).
+is the source of what I suspect you are asking about: the widespread notion that quantum scientists have demonstrated that things in the world are somehow radically dependent upon consciousness for their identities and very existence (that an "observation" will "collapse the wave function," to use their lingo, transforming some patch of existence from an indeterminate statistical fog into something concrete and determinate).
 Or that reality is inherently contradictory (an implication drawn from "wave-particle duality" and other quantum phenomena) -- or that causality doesn't hold or can work in reverse, etc.